Spalding, Lincolnshire

 Spalding (/ˈspɔːldɪŋ/) is a market town on the River Welland in the South Holland district of Lincolnshire, England.
-The town had a population of 31,588 at the 2011 census.
+The main town had a population of 30,556 at the 2021 census.
 The town is the administrative centre of the South Holland District.
-The town is located between the cities of Peterborough and Lincoln, as well as the towns of Bourne, March, Boston, Wisbech, Holbeach and Sleaford.
+The town is between the cities of Peterborough and Lincoln.

-The town was well known for the annual Spalding Flower Parade, held from 1959 to 2013.
-The parade celebrated the region's vast tulip production and the cultural links between the Fens and the landscape and people of South Holland.
+The Spalding Flower Parade was held annually from 1959 to 2013, and has been held again each year since 2022.
+The parade celebrates the region's large tulip production and the cultural links between the Fens and the landscape and people of South Holland.
 At one time, it attracted crowds of more than 100,000.
-Since 2002 the town has held an annual pumpkin festival in October.

 History

 Ancient

 Archaeological excavations at Wygate Park in Spalding have shown that there has been occupation in this area from at least the Roman period, when this part of Lincolnshire was used for the production of salt.
 It was a coastal siltland.
-At Wygate Park salt-making seems to have come to an end by the mid-7th century BC; climatic change and flooding may have made such activities difficult, causing the practice to die out.
+At Wygate Park salt-making seems to have come to an end by the mid-7th century BC climatic change and flooding may have made such activities difficult, causing the practice to die out.

 The settlement's name is derived from an Anglian tribe, the Spaldingas, who settled in the area during the 6th century.
 They may have retained their administrative independence within the Kingdom of Mercia into the late 9th century, when Stamford became one of the Five Boroughs of the East Midlands under Danish control after years of invasion and occupation.

 Domesday Book

-Spalding was a settlement mentioned in Domesday Book, in the hundred of Elloe and the county of Lincolnshire.
+Spalding was a settlement mentioned in the Domesday Book of 1086, in the hundred of Elloe and the county of Lincolnshire.

 It had a recorded population of 91 households in 1086, putting it in the largest 20% of settlements recorded in Domesday, and is listed under 3 owners in Domesday Book.